eswarren18/plannr/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
 about: Help us improve our code
-title: ''
+title: ""
 labels: bug
-assignees: ''
+assignees: ""
 ---

 ## Instructions

 - **Delete Instructions before submitting so the issue begins with the Description.**
-- Select the appropriate label on the right-hand side (bug or hotfix).
+- Select the appropriate label at the bottom of the page (bug or hotfix).

 ## Description